 How are the pills packaged?

 You will receive a set of pills packaged in a thin case.
-Now the FDA has approved birth control pills for extended cycles beyond the traditional one-month cycle.
-These are packages that contain continuous active pills for one month or three months.
+The FDA has approved birth control pills for extended cycles beyond the traditional one-month cycle.
+These are packages that contain continuous active pills for three months, or the entire year.

-Other options are 21 active pills with seven placebo or sugar pills to complete a 28-day cycle.
-A pack of 21 active pills with four placebo pills is also available.
-The placebo pills do not contain hormones and are used when you expect to have a menstrual flow.
+Other options have 21-26 active pills, with two to seven days of placebo (sugar pills) to complete a 28-day cycle.
+The placebo pills do not contain hormones; they are used when you expect to have a menstrual flow (period).
 They are added to remind you to start a new pill pack after 28 days.